-The annual Karel Velebný Summer Jazz Workshop will take place in Frýdlant for the thirtieth time.
-In 1983, the committee of the Czech Jazz Society decided to organize summer performing courses, Aleš Benda and Karel Velebný being in charge of the project they conceived, brought to life and baptized it as the Summer Jazz Workshop.
-The seminar threw anchor and made itself at home in Frýdlant thanks to Radek Jech, local flute player and vocalist.
+The annual Karel Velebný Summer Jazz Workshop will take place in Frýdlant from August 12th to 19th, 2017 for the thirty fourth time.
+In 1983, the committee of the Czech Jazz Society decided to organize summer performing courses; Aleš Benda and Karel Velebný were the ones in charge of the project they conceived, brought to life and baptized as the Summer Jazz Workshop.
+The seminar threw anchor and made itself at home in Frýdlant thanks to Radek Jech, the local flute player and vocalist.

-Vibraphonist, saxophonist, pianist, singer, actor, writer, pedagogue, sportsman (from time to time…) body and soul, discoverer, and erudite popularizer of works of Jára da Cimrman, Dr. Evžen Hedvábný aka Karel Velebný was at the origins not only of the basic method but before all of the spirit of the one-week performing seminar.
+Vibraphonist, saxophonist, pianist, singer, actor, writer, pedagogue, sportsman body and soul (from time to time…), discoverer, and erudite popularizer of works of Jára da Cimrman, Dr. Evžen Hedvábný aka Karel Velebný was at the origins not only of the basic method but before all of the spirit of the one-week performing seminar.
 The tutors and participants of the Summer Jazz Workshop have always gladly and without objections succumbed to its magic.

-During the years, the jazz atmosphere in Frýdlant attracted more and more tutors – e.g. Jaromír Honzák, Günter Kočí, František Kop, Míla Petr, Milan Svoboda, Jaroslav Šindler, Jiří Urbánek, Petr Volný, Cyril Zeleňák atc.
-Along with our leading performers, their colleagues from abroad made their appearance – the Norwegian saxophonist Harald Gundhus, Danish saxophonist and leader Jens Klüver, Americans Richard Oehrli (vocals), John Serry (piano), Mark Vinci and Scott Robinson (saxes).
-Thanks to the British Council, British tutors also taught in Frýdlant – Angela Elliot, Dylan Fowler, Lee Goodall, Richard Morgan, Richard Michael, Gina Rae, Julian Nicholas, Martin Speake, Dave Wickens, Tom Bancroft, Phil Bancroft, Sophie Bancroft, Fionna Duncan, Eddie Severn, Trudy Kerr, Karen Lane, Martin Hathaway, Milo Fell etc.
+During the years, the jazz atmosphere in Frýdlant attracted more and more tutors, e.g. Jaromír Honzák, Günter Kočí, František Kop, Míla Petr, Milan Svoboda, Jaroslav Šindler, Jiří Urbánek, Petr Volný, Cyril Zeleňák etc. Along with our leading performers, their colleagues from abroad made their appearance; the Norwegian saxophonist Harald Gundhus, Danish saxophonist and leader Jens Klüver, Americans Richard Oehrli (vocals), John Serry (piano), Mark Vinci and Scott Robinson (saxes).
+Thanks to the British Council, a number of British tutors also taught in Frýdlant – Angela Elliot, Dylan Fowler, Lee Goodall, Richard Morgan, Richard Michael, Gina Rae, Julian Nicholas, Martin Speake, Dave Wickens, Tom Bancroft, Phil Bancroft, Sophie Bancroft, Fionna Duncan, Eddie Severn, Trudy Kerr, Karen Lane, Martin Hathaway, Milo Fell etc.

-After five successful years of the workshop, Karel Velebný left for an eternal jam session.
-Emil Viklický took over the “headmaster’s office”, followed by Karel Růžička who states that the Frýdlant workshop must take place even if it meant leaving out Christmas.
-Under his leadership, following tutors will help to realize this year’s edition: Luboš Andršt (guitar), Josef Fečo (bass) Zdeněk Fišer (guitar), Rostislav Fraš (saxes), Miroslav Hloucal (trumpet), Jaromír Hnilička (trumpet), Svatobor Macák (saxes), Pavel Razím (drums), Jiří Stivín (flutes), Lubomír Šrámek (keyboards), Zdeněk "Wimpy" Tichota (bassguitar), Přemysl Tomšíček (trombone), Boris Urbánek (keyboards) and Martin Zbrožek (violin), Tutors from the USA: Lee Andrew Davison (vocal), Garry Rissmiller (drums), Neil Wetzel (saxes) and Skip Wilkins (vocal).
+After five successful years of heading the workshop, Karel Velebný left us for an eternal jam session.
+Emil Viklický took over the “headmaster’s office”, followed by Karel Růžička who went to the “heavens band” in September 2016.
+Without his leadership, the following tutors will help to realize this year’s edition: Luboš Andršt (guitar), Josef Fečo (bass) Zdeněk Fišer (guitar), Rostislav Fraš (saxes), Miroslav Hloucal (trumpet), Jan Jirucha (trombone), František Krtička (keyboards), Pavel Razím (drums), Jiří Stivín (flutes), Milo Suchomel (saxes), Lubomír Šrámek (keyboards), Zdeněk "Wimpy" Tichota (bassguitar), Adam Tvrdý (guitar) Boris Urbánek (keyboards) and Martin Zbrožek (violin), Tutors from the USA: Lee Andrew Davison (vocal), Garry Rissmiller (drums), Neil Wetzel (saxes), and Skip Wilkins (vocal).

-The thirtieth year of the Summer Jazz Workshop, now bearing the name of its founder Karel Velebný is again organized by Aleš Benda abstudio [at] seznam.cz, partnered by the Municipality of Frýdlant, Music School Frýdlant (director Vladimír Hrdina, phone 482 312 312), and the Cultural Union Frýdlant (Robert Juřina, phone 482 312 470 The 29th Karel Velebný Summer Jazz Workshop organisers wish to acknowledge financial support of the Ministry of Culture of the Czech republic, Municipality of Frýdlant a and Czech Music Fund.
+The thirty fourth year of the Summer Jazz Workshop, now bearing the name of its founder Karel Velebný is again organized by Aleš Benda abstudio [at] seznam.cz, partnered by the Municipality of Frýdlant, Music School Frýdlant (director Vladimír Hrdina, phone +420 482 312 312).
+The 34rd Karel Velebný Summer Jazz Workshop organizers wish to acknowledge financial support of the Municipality of Frýdlant.

 A native of Bethlehem, PA, Gary has been playing drums for more than twenty-five years.
 He has studied with Joe Morello and performed with jazz greats Phil Woods, Dave Liebman, Eric Kloss, Tom Harrell, Randy Brecker, Don Patterson, Urbie Green, George Young, Bobby Troupe, Janet Lawson, Gary King, and others.
 He has opened for Lionel Hampton, Cab Calloway, Joe Henderson, and Spyro Gyra.
 He performs regularly with his own combos, the Skip Wilkins/Jill Allen Quartet, the Nick Driscoll Quartet, and the Alan Gaumer Quintet, among others.
 His appearances include The Village Gate and Tavern on the Green in New York City; The Deerhead Inn in Delaware Water Gap, PA; and Ortlieb's Jazz Haus, Chris's, and The Blue Moon Jazz Club in Philadelphia.
 He has performed with various combos, including his own, at the Delaware Water Gap Celebration of the Arts since its inception.
 He has also played at the Central Pennsylvania Mellon Jazz Festival, the Scranton (PA) Jazz Festival, the Wichita (Kansas) Jazz Festival, and Mayfair (Allentown, PA), and as artist-in-residence at Musikfest (Bethlehem, PA).
 Gary has taught drum privately for around twenty years.
 He has served as adjudicator at the Wichita Jazz Festival and as instructor at Moravian College's July Jazz Getaway, during which he also performed with the legendary Clark Terry.